harvard-nrg/dwiqc/docs/source/xnat.rst

 get mode
 ^^^^^^^^
 .. note::
     *get* mode is only applicable if you have an XNAT instance you're going to interact with.
-If you're only going to use *DWIQC* outside of XNAT, please feel free to skip to the `process <#process-mode>`_ mode section.
+Please feel free to skip to the `process <#process-mode>`_ mode section if you're only going to use *DWIQC* outside of XNAT.

 get: Overview
 """""""""""""

 *get* mode functions as a way to download data from XNAT to your local compute environment. *get* mode's primary feature is the ability to download data and convert it to BIDS format.
-If you're unfamiliar with BIDS, take a look at the official `docs <https://bids-specification.readthedocs.io/en/stable/>`_.
+Take a look at the official `docs <https://bids-specification.readthedocs.io/en/stable/>`_ if you're unfamiliar with BIDS.

 Before using *get* mode, I strongly recommend creating an `xnat_auth alias <https://yaxil.readthedocs.io/en/latest/xnat_auth.html>`_ using the excellent `yaxil <https://yaxil.readthedocs.io/en/latest/>`_ python library.
 It's not stictly necessary to do so, but it will make your life easier.
 Example code will use an xnat alias. yaxil comes as a part of the *DWIQC* `installation <developers.html#hpc-installation>`_ (yaxil is a *DWIQC* dependency).